 Accessibility: Not suitable for buggies- there are steep slopes and uneven paths

-Route & distance: Walking routes can be found here.
+Route & distance: Walking routes are provided at signs at the entrance and leaflets are also available at the car park.
 We did our own version -which was 4.5km from the pub.
 Follow the lane at the side of the pub until there’s a sharp bend to the right.
 You’ll see a path to the left here- follow this to the southern most entrance to the wood.
 From here, starting with the stream on out right we headed in a North East direction to the Sandbed hut.
 From there we went to Fisher’s Hall, and then down to Kent’s seat to cross the stream on the stepping stones and returning to the exit on the other side.

 Our walk around Hackfall Wood